Iserv-Group/Zabbix-Meraki/README.md

 	2. Deleting the discovered host and changing the name of the cloned host to the what the discovered host was, will prevent the discovery process from creating a new host, which will reduce the number of requests to the Meraki API.
  8. After completing this final step, monitoring should be setup
 # Known limitations
  Because the databases Zabbix uses have a character limit, there is a limit to how many devices can be in a single organization before problems start to arise.
-Due to how this version is written, and how much info the API dumps out, after more there are more than 90 devices in a single organization, discovery is likely to fail.
+Due to how this version is written, and how much info the API dumps out, after there are more than 90 devices in a single organization, discovery is likely to fail.
 I do have code written to reduce the information stored, per device, as well as break things out by network and item monitored, but I am not yet ready to port that code to this branch.

  Because I don't have large enough networks or organizations that require paging through the API, I can't guarantee whether this template will work in those scenarios.
 Feel free to make a pull request if you do have either of these and can work out a solution.